13 Aug Teaching Kids Psychological Skills

 - Self-observation – It’s crucial for a child to be able to notice when she is slipping into, or already in, a state of being that could be a problem, such as getting rigid or revved up.
 Just noticing it puts her back in the driver’s seat – like the rider of a horse who suddenly realizes her mount is heading the wrong way.
 You can help by being like a mirror, reflecting the child back to herself so she can see herself more clearly; it’s simple to do this by saying – in a gentle, non-judgmental way – what you think might be going on, like: You gotta have the red cup, right?
 Or: Are you feeling kind of zoomy?
 You can also ask a child to step back from herself and tell you what’s happening inside: How excited are you right now – a little, medium, or a lot?

 - Talking back to his or her thoughts – Your child can also argue with the wrong or overly negative thoughts in her mind.
 As usual, you start by doing it for the child, and then encourage her over time to do it more and more on her own.
 (A fun way to move in that direction is to take turns coming up with a reason why some negative thought is wrong.)
 For example, if she is worried about burglars, you could help her come up with this list of reasons why she’s safe: The house is all locked; lights are on; no one has ever been burglarized in our neighborhood; three dogs live next door that bark at anything that moves, and burglars stay away from dogs like that; our house does not look rich.
 Or let’s suppose that your spirited son was excluded from some group of boys in kindergarten, and he thinks no one likes him and school will be horrible.
-The rebuttals could include: It happened once but it may not happen again; it happened for a reason that you can change (i.e. don’t grab the ball from one of the boys in the group); mom will talk with the teacher who will try to help out; kids are mean for lots of reasons (like their brother was picking on them) that have nothing to do with you, so it does not mean anything about you if they are mean; you played with other kids later that day and it was fun; there are other kids you could become friends with; you are a great and special person in such-and-such ways; you will make lots of new and better friends in the future; we love you a ton; your dog loves you; you are lovable; love and a sense of your own worth are deep in your heart and will never go away.
+The rebuttals could include: It happened once but it may not happen again; it happened for a reason that you can change (i.e. don’t grab the ball from one of the boys in the group); mom or dad will talk with the teacher who will try to help out; kids are mean for lots of reasons (like their brother was picking on them) that have nothing to do with you, so it does not mean anything about you if they are mean; you played with other kids later that day and it was fun; there are other kids you could become friends with; you are a great and special person in such-and-such ways; you will make lots of new and better friends in the future; we love you a ton; your dog loves you; you are lovable; love and a sense of your own worth are deep in your heart and will never go away.

 - Making good plans – It’s so helpful for a child to be aware of the plan that’s currently in place, the need sometimes to make a new plan, and the basic idea that it’s not OK to change plans unless mom or dad agrees.
 You can tell a child what the current plan is: We’re getting ready to leave, and you shouldn’t be trying to do anything else.
 Or ask – neutrally, as a coach and teacher, not a scolding parent – what she thinks the plan is: What are you supposed to be doing right now?
 Or have her tell you what her plan is for something: How are you going to clean up the cereal on the counter?
 What are the steps?
 If she gets rigidly locked on to a plan in her mind – like she has to get into the car before her younger brother – that needs to change, you can talk with her about the need for a different plan: Yes, you thought you could get in the car first.
 But Bobby’s sick, he’s got the runny nose, so I didn’t want him to stand in the wind while you got in the car.
 I’m sorry, but we had to make a new plan.
 That happens sometimes.
 Finally, suppose your spirited, rather impulsive daughter sometimes changes the rules in games in order to win, and that creates problems for her with other kids.
 You could say: Did we agree you could roll the dice twice?
 No, we didn’t.
 The plan in this game is each person rolls once.
 You can’t change the plan unless everyone agrees.